frconor-ebook/meditations/_posts/2025-05-21-the-prelates-saints-day.md

 We can thank Our Lord today also for the good shepherds that He has given to us, the special grace that He has given to the whole of Opus Dei, and to each one of us in particular.

-Very few people in the Church can "boast" in inverted commas, of the good shepherds that we have enjoyed in the past decades.
+Very few people in the Church can "boast" (in inverted commas), of the good shepherds that we have enjoyed in the past decades.
 Lord, may it continue for always.

 Somebody said once that it\'s the quality of a great person that they prepare and they think of their successors.
 They don\'t see themselves as the world ending with their demise.